r24xtech/GoConcurrency/README.md

 * This program consists of **two goroutines**.
 The first goroutine is implicit and is the **main function** itself.
 The second goroutine is created when we call **go f(0)**.

+* Normally, when we invoke a function, our program will execute all the statement in a function and then return to the next line following the invocation. || With a **goroutine**, we return immediately to the next line and don't wait for the function to complete.
+This is why we included `fmt.Scanln(&input)`; without it, the program would exit before being given the opportunity to print all the numbers.